bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders.rst

 To be a bit pedantic, we still don't have a function we can't optimize directly because we don't know how to take the expectation.
 Of course, we'll just make the usual approximations by replacing the expectation with summations.
-I'll show it step by step:
+I'll show it step by step, starting from the RHS of Equation 12:

 .. math::